Agricultural IPM Grant Opportunities

 - North Central IPM Center Working Group Grant Program

 North Central IPM Center.
-Funding is available for working groups based in the North Central region to facilitate the development and adoption of IPM solutions to provide health, environmental, and economic benefits.
-Funding: Up to $20,000 per working group.
-Deadline: Nov 17, 2017.
+Funding is available for working groups and critical issues based in the north central region to facilitate the development and adoption of IPM solutions to provide health, environmental, and economic benefits.
+Funding: Up to $50,000 per project, or $20,000 per working group.
+Deadline: Nov.
+16, 2018.

 - Northeastern IPM Partnership Grants Program